Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Discussion

 \section{Discussion}

 We have introduced an approach for causal inference that has a number of desirable features.
-Our approach can be applied to semiparametric estimators of causal effects that rely on a treatment or outcome model, in the context of binary, categorical, or continuous treatments.
+First, it can be applied to doubly robust estimators of causal effects for binary or continuous treatments.
 This is particularly important as the literature on estimating the causal effect curve for continuous treatments is small, and has not been extended to high-dimensional scenarios.
-We showed our approach maintains asymptotic properties such as double robustness and posterior contraction rates, while showing improved performance in finite samples.
-In particular, our approach to inference is able to capture all of the uncertainty in the data, leading to nominal interval coverages when frequentist counterparts that rely on asymptotics have decreased interval coverage.
-Further, flexible Bayesian methods allow our approach to adapt to nonlinear relationships in the treatment and outcome models, reducing the impact of model misspecification.
-Our approach has widespread applicability, as many causal estimators can be written as functions of data and treatment and outcome models, and the ideas seen here will apply directly.
-This allows users to estimate causal effects using many desirable Bayesian tools such as nonparametric priors and spike and slab priors.
-While we focused on high-dimensional scenarios with spike and slab priors in this paper, the ideas presented apply to any type of modeling framework for the treatment and outcome models.
-Throughout, we have assumed that the treatment effect is homogeneous, i.e. that the treatment effect is constant across all levels of the covariate space.
-This assumption can easily be removed by using more flexible Bayesian methods for the outcome model.
+We showed that our approach maintains asymptotic properties such as double robustness, fast convergence rates, and consistent variance estimation, while achieving improved performance in finite samples.
+In particular, our inferential approach leads to nominal interval coverage when frequentist counterparts that rely on asymptotics fail to do so.
+Flexible Bayesian treatment and outcome models can be straightforwardly accommodated reducing the impact of model misspecification.
+While we focused on high-dimensional scenarios with spike and slab priors in this paper, the ideas presented apply to any modeling framework for the treatment and outcome models, and a number of estimands for which doubly-robust estimators exist.
+For example, even though we explored scenarios with homogeneous treatment effects, our approach is directly extendable to settings with heterogeneous treatment effects.